QR Codes in Email Marketing: A Great Way to Retain or Acquire Customers

-The only possible way of adding the prospect to your email list in such scenarios is to add them manually.
+In such a scenario, the only way to add the prospect to your email list is to add them manually.

-But what if you meet multiple prospective clients at once?
-Asking potential customers to wait while you add the others to your email list manually would probably steer them away from your business.
+But what if you meet multiple potential customers at once?
+Asking them to wait while adding others manually to your email list would probably steer them away.

 #2.
 Building an email list by scanning a QR Code and offering something in return

 An alternative way of building your email list is by offering something to the subscribers in return.
-This could be anything ranging from a coupon code to an informative e-book pdf.
+This could be anything from a coupon code to an informative e-book.

-Use an email gate QR Code which acts as a gateway for customers to receive what you are offering.
-All users have to do for downloading the e-book or accessing the coupon code is to scan the QR Code and enter their email address in a Typeform, which would then redirect them to the designated landing page.
+Use QR Codes in the emails as a gateway for customers to receive what you are offering.
+To download your offering as an e-book or the coupon code, users must scan the QR Code and enter their email address in a Typeform.
+Then redirect them to a designated landing page.

-Adding QR Codes to emails helps you connect the user’s desktop experience with the mobile experience and increase email engagement rates.
-The longer your emails manage to keep the customers engaged, the more they feel like a part of your brand, which ultimately leads to brand loyalty.
+Adding QR Codes enhance the mobile experience and increase email engagement rates.
+The longer your emails keep the customers engaged, the more they feel like a part of your brand, ultimately leading to brand loyalty.

 Here are some types of QR Codes that you can use in your emails to drive crucial business outcomes –

-App download QR Code – Boost app downloads by sharing a single QR Code, which upon scanning automatically directs to the relevant app store (App Store, Google Play Store, etc.) depending on the user’s mobile OS.
+App download QR Code – Boost app downloads by sharing a single QR Code, which upon scanning, automatically directs to the relevant app store (App Store, Google Play Store) depending on the user’s mobile operating system.

 Location QR Code – Instantly share your physical business location with QR Codes for Google Maps, Apple Maps, and Waze.

-vCard QR Codes – Share all your contact details – phone number, business location, online portfolio, social media handles – all in one place that can be saved on a smartphone with just a single click.
+vCard QR Codes – Share all your contact details – phone number, business location, online portfolio, and social media handles.
+This can be saved on the user’s smartphone with a single click.

 Choose the type of QR Code you want to create (App download, website URL, location, etc.).